empayne/federal_tax_calculator/README.md

 143902.87
 ```

-To use an alternate configuration file, specify the path with `-c`:
+To use an alternate configuration file, specify the path with `-c` (a flat tax rate configuration file is included as an example):
 ```
 python3 federal.py 500000 -v -c ./config/flat_tax_rate.json
 INFO:root:Initialized with 0 brackets, top marginal rate of 0.16